ZacharyGeurts/AMOURANTHRTX/README.md

 Current over head code view https://x.com/ZacharyGeurts/status/2012632846481998282

+We have no other competition in RTX space.
+Other platforms will adopt or die.
+Please enjoy the source.

 We bring you Zero cost secure RTX GPU operation by using current conventions.
 Editor: I made this this thing so good that nobody on the planet gets screwed by it but me.
 Secure at compile time so nobody knows where you got it.